 This page was reviewed or revised on Friday, April 22, 2005

-Sarnia, ON - The County of Lambton Community Health Services Department is offering 'Girl Talk' presentations for parents and their daughters (Grades 5 and 6 students).
+Sarnia, ON - The County of Lambton Lambton Public Health is offering 'Girl Talk' presentations for parents and their daughters (Grades 5 and 6 students).
 Topics include changes in puberty and menstruation.

 Barrie Anne Rayworth-Wilson, Public Health Nurse, says 'The goal is to make young females more aware of their changing bodies, help them prepare for the onset of menstruation and to help parents feel more comfortable about discussing these delicate issues with their children.'